LisbonLisboaPortugal.com

 Lagoa de Albufeira beach Lisbon

-The pristine Lagoa de Albufeira is only a 30-minute drive from Lisbon and is completely unknown by foreign tourists
+It is hard to believe this peaceful setting is only a 30-minute drive from central Lisbon and is completely unknown by foreign tourists

 The top 10 beaches of Lisbon

-Yellow Markers: These indicate the top 10 beaches for accessibility, all reachable by train or bus from central Lisbon.
+The Yellow Markers: The top 10 beaches easily accessible by public transport from central Lisbon.

 The Top 10 beaches (yellow): 1) Praia de Carcavelos 2) Praia da Conceição 3) Costa da Caparica 4) Praia do Tamariz 5) Praia de São Pedro do Estoril 6) Praia da Torre 7) Santo Amaro de Oeiras 8) Praia Velha 9) Praia de Paço de Arcos 10) Praia da Rainha